suncoast-devs/handbook/curriculum/fundamentals/modules/Day-one/git.md

 - If you want to create a new branch type `git branch <name-of-branch>` in the commandline within your project.
 This creates a branch but does not take you to the branch.
 - You _must_ `checkout` the branch in order to edit it.
 Type `git checkout <name-of-branch>` to work on that branch.
 - The command `git checkout -b <name-of-branch>` will create and checkout (take you) to that branch.
+- Continue to add and commit as usual, but the first time you `push` your branch to Github, it will prompt you to `git push --set-upstream origin <name-of-branch>`.
+Run that command and it will create a new `upstream` branch on Github.

 ### Merging a branch back into master